AvellaJB/AvellaJB/README.md

 # Jean-Baptiste Avella

 Hi there 👋 !
-I'm Jean-Baptiste from France, currently living in Fréjus.
-After 2 years ON and OFF learning solo, I've decided to risk everything and quit my job in corporate banking to learn how to be a full time web developer.
+I'm Jean-Baptiste from France.
+A few yers ago I quit my job in corporate finance to start a career in web development.

-- :innocent: I’m currently attending the KODYNEO / BOCAL ACADEMY FULLSTACK JS bootcamp course !
-- 🌱 I’m learning ReactJS, NodeJS, MongoDB.
+It's been great so far, I've worked with CAC40 companies as Cloud Software developer and I'm really passionate about what I do.

+- :innocent: Currently working for Renault as a Cloud Software developer
+- 🌱 Learning Kubernetes, Google Cloud in a NodeJS environment
-- :exclamation: I’m looking for job oportunities.
+- :exclamation: Always an ear out for opportunities.

 <div align="center">
 <a href="https://github.com/AvellaJB?tab=repositories">